 Litecoin, Monero, and Zcash are examples of cryptocurrencies that are based on mining.
 The mining-based altcoins accounted for the vast majority of the top ten cryptocurrencies in early 2020.

-Since its inception, cryptocurrency trading and usage have been characterised by high volatility.
+Since its inception, cryptocurrency trading and usage have been characterized by high volatility.
 Stablecoins attempt to decrease overall volatility by placing their value on a basket of commodities, such as fiat currencies, rare metals, or other cryptocurrencies, in order to lessen the instability that the traditional crypto market faces.
 The basket is intended to serve as a reserve for holders in the event that the coin fails or has difficulties.

 Unlike traditional securities, security tokens have a digital origin and are exchanged on stock exchanges like other types of securities found in the stock markets.
 Security tokens are similar to traditional stocks in that they guarantee holders equity in the form of ownership or a dividend distribution if they keep the token for a certain period of time.